I have to admit, there’s nothing more exciting than a company or individual doing a pre-launch. The anticipation… The build-up… The buzz… Oh my!

 8. Bust Your Ass – I don’t know why I love pre-launches and launches so much.
 They are truly the most demanding work I have ever done in every sense.
 There’s no reason for me to sugarcoat it and tell you launches are filled with unicorns and butterflies…

 The reality is that when a launch is working, it is crazy each and every single day that the launch is live – from day 1 to the last day of the entire launch-cycle (pre-launch, launch, and post-launch).

 This is no joke.
-I’m sure many marriages have been ruined in the tech start-up world because Founders of companies underestimated the work that it takes to launch their product or service.
+I’m sure many in the tech start-up world ruined or missed out on a lot of things because Founders of companies underestimated the work that it takes to launch their product or service.

 Anyway.
 Another way to think of it is you’re having a baby.
 Your company, your product, or your service is your baby.
 And you’re basically speeding up the natural process by modifying the DNA and injecting growth hormones into your business.

 OK.
 That got weird.
 I need to work on better examples.

 You’ve got to work your launch like it is your last stand.
 You have to go all-in and all-out or you’ll end up regretting not doing so forever if it fails.